top of page

 • Writer's pictureWeightyThings

-Best Weighted Blankets for Heavy People 2021
+Best Weighted Blankets for Heavy People (Updated February 2024)

-Finding the right tools to help you get a good night sleep is paramount!
+Finding the right tools to help you get a good night's sleep is paramount!
 For me, it’s my APAP.
 But for my partner, it’s her weighted blanket!
 She has trouble sleeping and is always looking for things that will help her get a better night’s rest.
-A few years ago, she received a weighted blanket for Christmas, and the first time she got under it, she started crying from the comfort, security and peace she found in it.
+A few years ago, she received a weighted blanket for Christmas, and the first time she got under it, she started crying from the comfort, security, and peace she found in it.
 The pressure of the weighted blanket is so powerful for many people.
-I personally find it too hot and confining, but it has become a necessity for her, and so many others.
+I personally find it too hot and confining, but it has become a necessity for her and so many others.

 Weighted blankets are also great for helping with anxiety, and let's face it, there is A LOT of anxiety in the world right now.
 They have been used to help folks with Autism and AHDH as well.
 Take a look at this article for more info on weighted blankets.

 The issue with weighted blankets for us weighty folks is finding the right weight.
 The recommendation for a weighted blanket is that it be 7-12% of your body weight.
 So if you weigh 150lbs, a 10 or 15lb blanket will probably be perfect.
 If you weigh 350lbs, the range would be 25-40lb.
 It can be hard to find those heavier blankets, and after 20lbs the blankets tend to get significantly more expensive.
-In the past, they only went up to 30lbs, but there are now some in the 40-45lb range.
+In the past, they only went up to 30lbs, but there are now some in the 40-50lb range.

 On the other hand, the heavier it gets, the harder it is to move.
 Also, 30lbs can be a lot of weight on your body and can put too much pressure on injuries or people with chronic pain, and it may make you feel claustrophobic.
 40lbs could be even worse.
-You don't want an item meant to help provide comfort, actually make your anxiety or pain worse!
+You don't want an item meant to help provide comfort to actually make your anxiety or pain worse!
 Some folks don’t like even 7% of their weight.
 I know of a number of plus size folks that find 15-20 to be the perfect range.
 Anything beyond that is too much for them.

 This means, finding the right weight can sometimes be trial and error.
 If you tend to have sensitivity to things touching you or pressure, stay with a lower weight.
 Some folks recommend just starting at 15lbs and get one that and easily be returned if it's too light.
 Generally speaking, among the folks I know and what I've read (aka: I'm not a doctor or medical professional in any way), for most 300lb+ folks 20-30 range works quite well no matter the weight.
 I personally would start at 20 or 25 lbs.
 Additionally, like anything used frequently in life you can get used to it, and some folks eventually want to increase the weight.